-Divisional Objectives: The specific aim of the Division is to help prepare pastors, evangelists, missionaries, ministers of Christian education, youth ministers and music ministers, and those engaged in other church-related ministries.
+DIVISIONAL OBJECTIVES: The specific aim of the Division is to help prepare pastors, evangelists, missionaries, ministers of Christian education, youth ministers and music ministers, and those engaged in other church-related ministries.

-Each student will select within the Division a major and (in some programs) a minor in keeping with vocational interest.
+Each student in the Division will select a major and (in some programs) a minor in keeping with vocational interest.
 Some majors and minors include general studies courses that are in addition to the General College Requirements all students must complete.

 Each major combines a concentration of studies in biblical literature and theology with vocational studies.
-In addition to selection of the major and minor as required, the student's skillful selection of electives can enhance usefulness as a minister.
+In addition to selecting the major and minor as required, the student's skillful selection of electives can enhance usefulness as a minister.